alex-bellon/wikipedia/README.md

 - [Milk cars](https://en.wikipedia.org/wiki/Milk_car) are a specialized type of railroad car intended to transport raw milk from collection points near dairy farms to a processing creamery.
 Some milk cars were intended for loading with multiple cans of milk, while others were designed with a single tank for bulk loading.
 Milk cars were often equipped with high-speed passenger trucks, passenger-type buffer plates, and train signal and steam lines seldom found on conventional refrigerator cars.
 - [Nickelodeon](https://en.wikipedia.org/wiki/Nickelodeon_(movie_theater)) - the first type of indoor exhibition space dedicated to showing projected motion pictures in the United States.
 Usually set up in converted storefronts, these small, simple theaters charged five cents for admission and flourished from about 1905 to 1915.
 - [Polar bear jail](https://en.wikipedia.org/wiki/Polar_bear_jail) - a special building in Churchill, Manitoba where polar bears that are considered troublesome or dangerous are isolated before they can be relocated.
+- [Port tongs](https://en.wikipedia.org/wiki/Port_tongs) - a special set of tongs designed to open wine bottles that are sealed with a cork.
+The tongs are heated over an open flame and held against the neck of the wine bottle for 20–30 seconds.
+The heated section of bottle is then cooled with a damp cloth or ice water, causing the glass to fracture due to thermal expansion.
+The result is generally a clean, predictable break.
 - [Sleeve garter](https://en.wikipedia.org/wiki/Sleeve_garter) - a garter worn on the sleeve of a shirt.
 It came into wide use, especially in the USA, in the latter half of the 19th century when men's ready-made shirts came in a single (extra long) sleeve length.
 Sleeve garters allow men to customize sleeve lengths and keep their cuffs from becoming soiled while working or at the correct length when worn under a jacket.
 - [Smoot](https://en.wikipedia.org/wiki/Smoot) - a nonstandard, humorous unit of length created as part of an MIT fraternity prank.
 It is named after Oliver R. Smoot, a fraternity pledge to Lambda Chi Alpha, who in October 1958 lay down repeatedly on the Harvard Bridge (between Boston and Cambridge, Massachusetts) so that his fraternity brothers could use his height to measure the length of the bridge.
 - [Sponson](https://en.wikipedia.org/wiki/Sponson) - projections extending from the sides of land vehicles, aircraft or watercraft to provide protection, stability, storage locations, mounting points for weapons or other devices, or equipment housing.